rodlie/animsvg/README.md

 Branch `main` is always the current branch for the next `X` or `Y` release.
 The `main` branch should not be considered stable, but usable.

 A new stable branch is cut from `main` on each `X` or `Y` release and is maintained until a new stable branch is created.

-The next `Z` release usually comes from the latest stable branch (`vX.Y`).
+The next `Z` (patch) release comes from the latest stable branch (`vX.Y`).

-Features under development should be kept in it's own branch until ready to be merged with `main`.
+Bug and security fixes to `main` will be backported to active stable branches when possible (and within reason).

 ## Build